 As its name suggests, the picture above displays some shiny appliances in the laundry room.
 It basically has no specific style but it is safe to call it a contemporary laundry room.

-In fact, pairing the shiny things in a room with neutral shade could create a kinky look.
+In fact, pairing the shiny things in a room with a neutral shade could create a kinky look.
 Just try it though.

 Semi-industrial laundry room